pubkey/rxdb/README.md

 <h2>Getting started</h2>

 Get started now by [reading the docs](./docs/README.md) or exploring the [example-projects](./examples).

+<h2>Browser support</h2>

+All major evergreen browsers and IE11 are supported.
+Tests automatically run against Firefox and Chrome, and manually in a virtualbox for IE11 and Edge.

+As RxDB heavily relies on PouchDB, see [their browser support](https://pouchdb.com/learn.html#browser_support) for more information.
+Also do keep in mind that different browsers have different storage limits, especially on mobile devices.

 <h2>Contribute</h2>
 [Check out how you can contribute to this project](./docs/Contribute.md).